 How to store a starter when I go away on vacation?

 The starter will keep in the fridge for a couple of weeks, no problem.
 Any longer than this and you should consider another option.
-Personally if it was my first attempt using these methods, I’d do both, and keep a jar in the fridge!
+Personally, if it was my first attempt using these methods, I’d do both, and keep a jar in the fridge!
 If one doesn’t work, the other should.
-I wouldn’t want you to worry on your sunbed!
+I wouldn’t want you to worry about it on your sunbed!

 Crumble into dry flour method

 Take a tablespoon of a thick mature starter and drop it into a large bowl.
 Add to the bowl around 200 grams of flour and 2 teaspoons of salt.
 Begin to rub the starter and flour together, just like you’d combine flour and butter together to make a biscuit dough.
 I used a pastry blender, but you can use your fingers if you wish.